In Drama lessons at Kendrick, students are encouraged to develop their creativity and imaginations.

 Component 2: Text in Performance; students perform one key extract from a published text of their own choice.
 They are assessed by a visiting examiner.

 Component 3: Theatre Makers in Practice: in this two and a half hour exam, students answer questions on a performance text they have explored practically and an unseen text.
 They will also answer a question on a live theatre production they have seen.
 Prescribed texts for this component are: 'Accidental Death Of An Anarchist' by Dario Fo, 'Colder Than Here' by Laura Wade, 'Equus' by Peter Shaffer, 'Fences' by August Wilson, 'Machinal' by Sophie Treadwell, 'That Face' by Polly Stenham, 'Antigone' by Sophocles, 'Doctor Faustus' by Christopher Marlowe, 'Hedda Gabler' by Henrik Ibsen, 'Lysistrata' by Aristophanes, 'The Maids' by Jean Genet, 'The School for Scandal' by Richard Brinsley Sheridan, 'The Tempest' by Shakespeare, 'Waiting for Godot' by Samuel Beckett, 'Woyzeck' by Georg Buchner.

 Every year Kendrick school runs an Inter-house Drama competition.
 The pieces are devised, written and produced by students, inspired by a common theme and performed for the school and an invited audience.
 Competition is fierce, and the finished performance are always to a high standard.
 Students of all ages and abilities are involved

 As part of their GCSE, Y10 create a pantomime which they perform for local primary schools, much to the enjoyment of both the performers and audience.

-There are weekly Drama Clubs for Year 7 and Year 8, run by Year 11.
+There are weekly Drama Clubs for KS3 students, run by both older students and staff.